 - theophylline, a medicine used to treat asthma

-- oral anticoagulants, medicines used to prevent blood clots such as warfarin
+- oral anticoagulants, medicines used to prevent blood clots such as warfarin and its derivatives

 - phenytoin, a medicine used to treat epilepsy

 - didanosine, a medicine used to treat viral infections

 - ciclosporin, a medicine used to suppress the immune system following organ transplantation

 - NSAIDs (non-steroidal anti-inflammatory drugs), medicines used to treat pain, arthritis and other inflammatory conditions

 - methotrexate, a medicine used to treat severe rheumatoid arthritis, severe psoriasis or some types of cancer

 - duloxetine, a medicine used to treat depression, anxiety and nerve pain in people with diabetes